EricssonBroadcastServices/EnigmaRiverAndroidCore/tutorials/custom_ui/custom_ui_app.md

 ```

 ## Add the live indicator
-Lastly we have our live indicator to add, as a default
+We have our live indicator to add, as a default
 `android.widget.TextView`:

 ```java